 Pathology Collection Information Kit

-The below FAQs are provided for people seeking more information on how to become a Pathology Collector at Douglass Hanly Moir Pathology (DHM).
+The below FAQs are provided for people seeking more information on how to become a Pathology Collector or Pathology Aide at Douglass Hanly Moir Pathology (DHM).

-If you are interested in applying for a Pathology Collector role with our company, please ensure that you read this information.
+If you are interested in applying for a pathology collection role with our company, please ensure that you read this information.
 This information provides a thorough description of the role, duties, requirements to be considered as a suitable applicant and the process of training, should you become employed by DHM.

-Douglass Hanly Moir, New South Wales' premier pathology practice, are accepting expressions of interest for positions available in your local area CLICK HERE
+Douglass Hanly Moir Pathology, New South Wales' premier pathology practice, are accepting expressions of interest for positions available in your local area.
+Please click here to apply.

 A pathology collector works in a pathology collection centre, hospital, clinic or medical practice or does home visits to take pathology specimens from patients.

-Pathology collectors also conduct tests such as ECG screening and Holter monitoring.
+Pathology collectors also conduct tests such as ECG screening, ambulatory blood pressure and Holter monitoring.
 These specimens and tests are sent to pathology laboratories to assess patients for medical problems.

 Once you gain employment with the Company, you will receive comprehensive, professional training in pathology collection.
 You will be paid as you learn new skills, which will enable you to quickly reach a professional standard in pathology collection techniques.

-For eligible candidates, Douglass Hanly Moir Pathology (DHM) provides a traineeship program.
+For eligible candidates, Douglass Hanly Moir Pathology (DHM) provides a traineeship program for Pathology Collectors.
 All employees, regardless of previous experience, will be required to participate and complete the DHM training program.

 DHM will also support you in your career by providing you with opportunities for ongoing professional development and prospects to progress with in the company.
 We are happy to employ staff who begin with no experience or qualifications in pathology collection.